amd/ryzen-ai-documentation/docs/getstartex.rst

 In this example, we utilize the a custom ResNet model finetuned using the CIFAR-10 dataset.

 The ``prepare_model_data.py`` script downloads the CIFAR10 dataset in pickle format (for python) and binary format (for C++).
 This dataset will be used in the subsequent steps for quantization and inference.
 The script also exports the provided PyTorch model into ONNX format.
+The following snippet from the script shows how the ONNX model is exported:

 .. code-block::